What Is Ovarian Cancer?

 Types of ovarian cancer

 The three main types of ovarian cancer are named for the type of cells in which they originate.
 These include epithelial tumors (the most common type), stromal tumors and germ cell tumors.
-Each of these three main ovarian cancer types can be further broken down into subcategories, leading to more than 30 different kinds of ovarian cancer overall.
+Each of these three main ovarian cancer types can be further broken down into subcategories, leading to more than 30 different types of ovarian cancer.

 Symptoms of ovarian cancer